uoy-ads/hsds-data-catalogue-docs/readme.md

 This User Guide has been created as a reference manual for end users of the ARIADNE Portal Catalogue.

-This User Guide has a CC BY-NC-SA 4.0 licence: https://creativecommons.org/licenses/by-nc-sa/4.0/
+This User Guide has a CC BY 4.0 licence: https://creativecommons.org/licenses/by/4.0/